spontoreau/rust-azure-devops/CONTRIBUTING.md

 If a Pull requests resolve an issue, include it inside the description.
 When approved by reviewers, pull request are merged into the "_master_" branch.

 > ⚠️ To be reviewed, CI process must succeeded

+## <a id="debug"></a>🔬 Debug

+Debug can be done by running files inside the debug folder with Node.js.

+VS Code debug configuration allows you to launch the debugger from any of those files.

 ## <a id="conventions"></a>Conventions